-Within the SIAT 9 indexes (used as SI drivers in the competitive analysis) relates to the analysis of the these relations:
+Within the SIAT, 9 indexes (used as SI drivers in the comparative analysis) relates to the analysis of these relations:

-- 1) selling to local customers (economic dimension) - 2) buying from local suppliers (economic dimension); - 3) distributing and selling with local actors (environmental) - 4) organic production (environmental); - 5) participation of local producers in production and processing (social dimension) - 6) new relationships with local actors or directly involved in production or distribution (social dimension) - 7) community involvement and activation" (social dimension); - 8) customers involved in strategic decisions (governance); - 9) ability to create local networks (influence)
+- 1) selling to local customers (economic dimension): - 2) buying from local suppliers (economic dimension): - 3) distributing and selling with local actors (environmental); - 4) organic production (environmental); - 5) participation of local producers in production and processing (social dimension); - 6) new relationships with local actors or directly involved in production or distribution (social dimension): - 7) community involvement and activation" (social dimension); - 8) customers involved in strategic decisions (governance); - 9) ability to create local networks (influence).

 The capacity of interpreting at the same time the internal and the external relations brings out two levels of possible implications: the SIAT usage by the single chain and the usage for a certain territory to design public policies.
+The most interesting usage is indeed the second one - that cannot exist without the first one - since it could play a pivotal role in the next programming for rural development.

-For each food chain SIAT represents a strategic and managerial tool that helps the organizations within the chain to pinpoint its level of social innovativeness and to identify where there is room for improvement and possible change of strategies.
+For each food chain, SIAT represents a strategic and managerial tool that helps the organizations within the chain to pinpoint its level of social innovativeness and to identify where there is room for improvement and possible change of strategies.
 Since it is a self-assessment tool, any organization can use it in an objective manner in order to evaluate its level of social innovativeness, and understand the social value generated by its activity.
 The results of the SIAT application give an immediate and measurable picture of how the dimensions of the social innovation are perceived by the organization and how they are transformed in real actions during the production/market phases.
 Each of the results give the organization the possibility to reflect on its behaviour, its objectives and its vision and to take some corrective actions in order to make a transition to a more socially innovative SFSC, if this is its desire.

-Furthermore, an organization has the possibility to see clearly which is its openness to its context in terms of involvement of customers. of stakeholders of chain. the of the institutions.
+Furthermore, an organization has the possibility to see clearly which is its openness to its context in terms of involvement of customers, of other stakeholders of the chain, of the institutions.
 If it believes that this dimension is important, maybe it has to review some of its managerial behaviours or some aspects of its internal organization.

-In general terms, it is clear that the size of this sample and the heterogeneity does not permit to run a full statistical comparative analysis.
-Anyhow, the tools of analysis - both the powerBI and the excel file - have been designed to compare a much higher number of SIATs.
+In general terms, the size of this sample and the heterogeneity does not permit to run a full statistical comparative analysis.
+Anyhow, the tools of analysis - both the Power BI and the excel file - have been designed to compare a much higher number of SIATs.

-The potential, if applied to a significant number, is represented by the fact that it might help to reshape local policies taking into account the evidence of each dimension (either positive or "negative" results represent a precious information for the policy makers).
+The potential, if applied to a significant number, is represented by the fact that it might help to reshape local policies considering the evidence of each dimension (either positive or "negative" results represent a precious information for the policy makers).
+Since it considers also the social, governance and influence dimension it could represent a concrete methodology to assess intangible values produced by SFSC aside from the economic and environmental effects that are usually known.
+It might bring a more complex picture of the effects that such kind of chains implies.